sonlam1102/vihsd/README.md

 This dataset contains 33,400 annotated comments used for hate speech detection on social network sites.
 Label: CLEAN (non hate), OFFENSIVE and HATE

+The source codes are written in python with Jupyter notebook format.
+It is easy to run by Jupyter notebook or Google colab.

 Publication: https://arxiv.org/abs/2103.11528